Early movie ranch locations in Placerita Canyon, extrapolated from Schneider 2011:512.

 Disney's current Business District set (as of 2017) is in the approximate location — maybe the exact location — where Ernie Hickson set up Trem Carr's Western street set

 in 1931.
 Carr leased the area identified as the Trem Carr Ranch (Trem Carr Pictures Ranch) for five years from from 1931 to 1936.
 When his lease expired and the rate went up,

 Carr and Hickson moved their movie town down Placerita Canyon Road to a ranch that Hickson purchased around 1932 and eventually grew to 110 acres.
 It was known colloquially as the Monogram

 Ranch because Monogram Pictures Corp.
-(Carr and W. Ray Johnson) was the primary leaseholder until 1941, when Hickson renamed it Placeritos Ranch.
+(Carr and W. Ray Johnston) was the primary leaseholder until 1941, when Hickson renamed it Placeritos Ranch.
 After Hickson's death it was sold to Gene Autry, who renamed it Melody Ranch.

 When Alexander Mentry came out west in 1873 to drill for oil in Pico Canyon, he lived on a 180-acre estate in Placerita Canyon.
 It has been

 reported that this property was what became Andy Jauregui's ranch.
 More investigation is needed on this point.